-The colloquial term bowel obstruction usually refers to a mechanical blockage of the bowel, whereby a structural pathology physically blocks the normal passage of intestinal contents.
+The term bowel obstruction typically refers to a mechanical blockage of the bowel, whereby a structural pathology* physically blocks the passage of intestinal contents.
 Around 15% of acute abdomen cases are found to have a bowel obstruction

 The most common causes of bowel obstruction depend on location: